mshoaib9711/WallpaperLedstrip/ReadMe.md

 ~~~
 ser = serial.Serial("COM3", 115200, timeout = 1)
 ~~~
-COM3 needs to be replaced with your corresponding COM port in use.
+COM3 needs to be replaced with your corresponding COM port in use. <br> Then you can simply run the python script with the Arduino and see the output for yourself.
+To close the program use __CRTL+C__.

 ## Contributing
-I truly believe there are great ideas and scope in the future for this project as we have already began working on making this work for videos/games. <br> So if you wish to contribute with a great idea of yours and want to directly work/help with us, you can send a pull-request to us.
+I truly believe there great scope in the future for this project as we have already began working on making this work for videos/games. <br> So if you wish to contribute with a great idea of yours and want to directly work/help with us, you can send a pull-request to us.
 Anyone can feel free to submit issues and enhancement requests. <br>
 ### PlatformIO
 We use PlatformIO extension on vscode for its superior embedded development experience compared to Arduino IDE.
 The configuration defaults example is as follows:
 ~~~